Gordon999/PI_LCD_MP3_player/README.md

 Rotating the SELECT rotary encoder whilst playing will select the NEXT / PREVIOUS Track / Radio Station.

-Pressing the SELECT rotary button whilst playing MP3s will let you set SLEEP time with the rotary, pressing again will let you set GAPLESS ON / OFF.
+Pressing the SELECT rotary button whilst playing will let you set SLEEP time with the rotary, pressing again if playing MP3s will let you set GAPLESS ON / OFF.

 Selecting ALBUM MODE will play the selected ALBUM and then stop.
 Setting SLEEP ON in ALBUM MODE will set the sleep timer to the length of the album.